valu-digital/wp-testing-tools/README.md

 ```

 2. Start the container with `docker/composer.sh`.
 Once running select
-   "Remote-Container: Attach to Running Container..." from the quick menu
+   `Remote-Container: Attach to Running Container...` from the quick menu
    (cmd/ctrl+p) and selected your container ending with `-wp`.

-3. Move to the `/app` directory using the "Open Folder..." option
+3. Move to the `/app` directory using the `Open Folder...` option

 4. Enable the PHP Debug extension for the container

-5. Start the "PHP Listen for XDebug" launch config from the debug view
+5. Start the `PHP Listen for XDebug` launch config from the debug view

 6. Add breaks points